Mexico captures leader of brutal Zetas drug cartel

 Murders have fallen slightly, according to official statistics, but violent crime is still rampant in parts of Mexico and, until now, the new government had few outstanding successes to celebrate in its campaign to pacify the country.

 Trevino, 40, was caught with two associates following a months-long operation to track him down, Sanchez said.
-Authorities also seized more than $2 million dollars in cash and a cache of arms in the operation, he said.
+Authorities also seized more than $2 million (1.3 million pounds) dollars in cash and a cache of arms in the operation, he said.

 Trevino's capture follows a string of blows in 2012 against the Zetas, whose previous leader was killed by marines in a firefight in northern Mexico last October.